 About one-third of your customers will be looking for a search bar, so have one at the top of the page.
 And include important keywords in your product names or descriptions, so they appear when customers search for them.

 Ecommerce store platforms like Shopify and BigCommerce offer streamlined checkout pages and website templates that should make your customer experience a cinch.
-Here are some additional features you can add to your site to make it user-friendly:
+Here are some additional features you can add to your ecommerce website to make your design user-friendly:

 - Allow customers to check out as a guest.